Samwindheim/cool-game/README.md

 # Hockey Mayhem

-A fast-paced, two-player 3D air hockey game built in Unity.
+A fast-paced, local two-player air hockey game built in Unity.
 This project was developed as a comprehensive mini-game featuring a full gameplay loop and a focus on satisfying audio-visual feedback.

 <img src="HockeyMayhem.png" width="300">